tornikeo/isc25_llm/README.md

 3. Configuration files
 4. Brief report detailing optimizations used

-Please submit a zip file which include the all files and directory following this hiarachy
+Please submit a zip file that includes all the files and directories following this hierarchy
 ```
 isc25_llm/
 ├── report.md           # Template report